 Kulturkompis (Culture buddy) – Make Friends Through Culture gives newly arrived and asylum seekers the opportunity to enjoy cultural activities together with established Swedes.

 Kulturkompis groups can free of charge visit the Tropical Greenhouse, The Linnaeus Garden and Linnaeus' Hammarby.
-Remember to bring your Kulturkompis card!
+Remember to bring your Kulturkompis card (in your phone)!

 There are many guided tour you may attend in our gardens.
 We especialliy recommend the folliwing tours: